tarik-yilmaz/arc42-based-architecture/youRide-arc42.md

 Ride Management & Matching is refined on Level 3 because it is the core business module of youRide.
 It supports the most important MVP
-requirements: ride search, booking, automatic driver matching, ride status handling, cancellation, completion, ride history, and the payment handoff.
+requirements: ride search, booking, automatic driver matching, ride status handling, cancellation, completion, ride history, maps/routing support for price calculation, and the payment handoff.
 <br><br>

 ![level3](./resource/level3.png)